Turtlecrafter81/al-guides/Auxiliary Guide.md

  - **[Gamer's Mark](https://azurlane.koumakan.jp/wiki/Gamers_Mark)** and **[Celestial Body](https://azurlane.koumakan.jp/wiki/Celestial_Body)** provides the same raw HP boost as Seal of the Four Gods but is not limited to only Destroyers.
 Meaning, ships that may value the HP boost (e.g Ryuuhou, CL/CAs in specific situations, 0LB ships) can also make good use of it.

-  - **[Goldburn](https://azurlane.koumakan.jp/wiki/Goldburn#Type_0)** similar to the Gamer's Mark and Celestial Body above but with the added bonus of giving 38 RLD if equipped by a Vanguard or SSSS Collab ship, making it a dual purpose auxiliary that boosts survivability and offensive output.
+  - **[Goldburn](https://azurlane.koumakan.jp/wiki/Goldburn#Type_0)** is similar to the Gamer's Mark and Celestial Body above but with the added bonus of giving 38 RLD if equipped by a Vanguard or SSSS Collab ship, making it a dual purpose auxiliary that boosts survivability and offensive output.

  - **[Fuel Filter](https://azurlane.koumakan.jp/wiki/Fuel_Filter#Type_3)** gives a moderate boost to HP and a small boost to EVA, while also having no bonus skill effect.
 While it is suboptimal in nearly every situation, it is still useful as transitional equipment.